alonbardavid/alonbd.com/blog/2019-10-09-why-you-should-use-mobx.md

 ```

-Another solution that is rife with boilerplate (though nothing can
-be as boilerplatly as _redux_) is using state with the Context api
-in react.
+Another option for state management in React is to use the
+Context api.

-Let's take the same api example:
+Let's make the same api example with Context and Hooks:

 ```js
 const ResourceContext = React.createContext();